amobiz/json-normalizer/README.md

 Optional.
 Allow ignore unknown properties.
 ###### `options.gatheringProperties`
 Optional.
 Change default gathering name.
 Default was "`others`".
+###### `options.before`
+Optional.
+A hook function with signature `function (schema, value): function` that invoked before processing a value using the given schema.
+The hook function either returns falsy to instruct the normalizer to continue its job; or returns a function that returns the resolved value to stop further processing.
+###### `options.after`
+Optional.
+A hook function with signature `function (schema, resolved): function` that invoked after processing a value using the given schema.
+The `resolved` parameter is a function that returns the value resolved by the normalizer; or `undefined` if nothing resolved by the normalizer.
+The hook function must either returns a function that returns the value resolved by the hook function; or returns the `resolved` value passed to it.
 #### `callback`
 The callback function with `function(err, result)` signature that the normalizer delivers the normalized JSON value object to.
 Called with null context.
 #### Returns